neutrons/inspired/README.md

    Example tasks:

    - `conda-build`: build the Conda package
-   - `conda-publish`: publish the built artifacts
+   - `audit-deps`: audit the package dependencies for vulnerabilities
    - `clean-*`: clean build artifacts

 6. To download the latest DFT database and ML models from Zenodo and extract the files, go to (create) a folder where you want to keep these files, run: